 We have extensive trial experience in handling discrimination suits, as well as experience in the areas of contract negotiations, the National Labor Relations Board, the Equal Employment Opportunity Commission, arbitration, and Appellate advocacy.
 We also regularly consult with a wide range of entities regarding the full range of employment matters which are designed to prevent problems before they arise and to handle them quickly if and when they do arise.

-The Labor & Employment Relations Group represents hundreds of entities in their employment law matters.
+The Labor and Employment Relations Group represents hundreds of entities in their employment law matters.
 These entities range from sole proprietors to some of the area's largest employers and Fortune 500 companies.
-Because our Group devotes a substantial portion of time protecting the interests of management, it is impossible to give more than an abbreviated sketch of our involvement in this area.
-Some examples include the following:
+Because our group devotes a substantial portion of time protecting the interests of management, it is impossible to give more than an abbreviated sketch of our involvement in this area.
+Some examples :

-- Defended and employer through a jury trial involving the termination of an employee with AIDS and one with multiple sclerosis.
+- Defended an employer through a jury trial involving the termination of one employee with AIDS and one with multiple sclerosis.
 The company had implemented a drug testing policy and the two employees claimed they were unable to undertake the drug testing at the scheduled time due to their ailments.
 After a week-long jury trial, the policy and terminations were upheld.

-- Maintained the non-union status of a large regional freight transporter in elections with the Teamster's Union in Cleveland, Ohio and Indianapolis, Indiana.
+- Maintained the non-union status of a large regional freight transporter in elections with the Teamster's Union in Cleveland and Indianapolis.

-- Represented Ohio employer in decertification of Union.
+- Represented Ohio employer in the decertification of a union.